Skip to content

 yum install -y make

-Once all the software listed above has been verified and/or installed, clone the Google Cloud HPC-Toolkit and change directories to the cloned repository:
+Once all the software listed above has been verified or installed, clone the Cluster Toolkit and change directories to the cloned repository:

-Next build the HPC-Toolkit and verify the version and that it built correctly.
+Next, build the Cluster Toolkit, then verify the version and confirm that it built correctly.

 make

-If you would like to install the compiled binary to a location on your $PATH, run
+To install the compiled binary on your $PATH, run:

 sudo make install

-to install the ghpc binary into /usr/local/bin, of if you do not have root priviledges or do not want to install the binary into a system wide location, run
+This installs the gcluster binary into /usr/local/bin.
+If you do not have root privileges or do not want to install the binary into a system-wide location, run:

 make install-user